jeremy-adamson/sql-google-notes/week02.md

 * Curiosity is wanting to learn

-* Understanding context
+* Understanding context - Grouping things into categories

 * A technical mindset to break things into smaller steps

 * Data design - how information is organized

-* Data strategy is a management of people, processes, and tools
+* Data strategy is a management of processes and tools

+### Analytical thinking

+Identifying and defining a problem and then solving it by using data in an organized, step-by-step manner

+### Five key aspects to to analytical thinking

+* Visualization

+* Strategy

+* Problem-orientation

+* Correlation

+* Big-picture and detail-oriented thinking